 (A) Complete six (6) semester hours of approved study or 90 hours of in-service training designed to improve the performance of the teacher in the field during the term of the certificate and obtain verification from the SAU that the professional teacher certificate be renewed; or

-(B) If not employed by an SAU, provide documentation of the successful completion of six (6) semester hours of approved study or 90 hours in-service training designed to improve the performance of the teacher in the field during the term of the certificate.
+(B) If not employed by a SAU, provide documentation of the successful completion of six (6) semester hours of approved study or 90 hours in-service training designed to improve the performance of the teacher in the field during the term of the certificate.

 (2) The required six (6) semester hours or 90 hours of in-service training may not have been used previously to renew the same certificate and must be earned within the five years prior to the renewal.

-(3) If a holder is employed by an SAU, the renewal must be processed through the SAU.
+(3) If a holder is employed by a SAU, the renewal must be processed through the SAU.

-(4) An applicant for professional certification who does not receive positive verification from the SAU may appeal to the Commissioner, pursuant to Me.
-Dept. of Ed.
-Reg.
-119.
+(4) An applicant for professional certification who does not receive positive verification from the SAU may appeal to the Commissioner, pursuant to Maine Department of Education Regulation 119.

 3. Certificate for an Administrator